Kevin Taylor collabs with Shatta Wale and King Ayisoba, drops snippet

 Recently, Kevin Taylor announced his forthcoming song, which will feature Shatta Wale and King Ayisoba.

-According to the viral social commentator, he carefully produced in order to maximise Shatta Wale and King Ayisoba divergent musical styles.
+According to the viral social commentator, he carefully produced his new song in order to maximise Shatta Wale and King Ayisoba divergent musical styles.

 Fans react to Kevin Taylor's new track